 Now we just need to rip and encode on our cluster.
 Put the CD you want to convert in the drive on one node, and just run the following:

 do oggenc $i &

 This encodes your WAV files to OGG format at the default quality level of 3, which produces an OGG file of a smaller size and significantly better sound quality than an MP3 at 128kbps.
 You can experiment with the OGG encoder options to figure out the best audio quality for your requirements.
-If you want proof of the significantly better sound quality of OGG files versus MP3, check out the listening test below.

 This just about completes the openmosix tutorial we've prepaired for you.

 We surely hope it has been an enlighting tutorial and will help most of you make some good use of those old 'mini super computers' you never knew you had :)

 Back to the Linux/Unix Section or OpenMosix Section.